bhatvineeth/SchedulingSimulation/Documentation/Algorithms/FCFS/README.md

 5. Step 3 and 4 is repeated until the algorithm completes the execution till the LCM.
 6. Waiting time for a process k is calculated using

+    waitingTime[k] = executionTime[k-1] + waitingTime[k-1]

+    waitingTime[0] = 0, as the first process never waits, its executed as soon as it arrives.
+7. Average Waiting Time can be calculated using,

+    averageWaitingTime = totalWaitingTimeForAllProcesses / numberOfProcesses

+8. The turn around time for a process k is calculated using,

+    turnAroundTime[k] = executionTime[k] + waitingTime[k]

+9. Total Turn Around Time is calculated using,

+   averageTurnAroundTime = totalTurnAroundTimeForAllProcesses / numberOfProcess

 ## Advantages
 - Simplest Scheduling Algorithm.
 - Implementation not complicated.